 As before, this fourth generation MX-5 is offered with either a 1.5-litre unit or a 2.0-litre engine but both these normally aspirated petrol powerplants have been significantly worked upon.
 The 1.5 still puts out 132PS, but the 2.0-litre powerplant's original 160PS output has been now raised to 184PS at a heady 7,000rpm (up from 6,800rpm).
 You always did have to rev MX-5 engines hard to get the best from them..
 Torque has risen slightly with the 2.0-litre, from 200 to 205Nm.
 Mazda says that this 'SKYACTIV-G' 2.0 unit is now higher-revving and acoustically-tuned.
 The rest to 62mph sprint time is now 0.8s faster at 6.5s.

 This improved fourth generation design continues to conform to five key criteria that Mazda claim define the MX-5 - rear drive with a front-mid engine layout, 50/50 weight distribution and an eagerness to change direction, plus a low kerb weight and an affordable price.
-All models get six-speed manual gearboxes.
+All soft top models get six-speed manual gearboxes but the 2.0-litre version of the RF folding hard-top variant can be ordered with an optional paddleshift auto.

 The MX-5 isn't about straight line pace, it's about agility and tactility.
 Because the engines are so small, they can be tucked down and back in the car.
 Mazda reckons the bonnet and overhang used here are the lowest and shortest of any production model.
 Weight has been pared back by using aluminium for the bonnet, boot and front wings, while the soft top hood is also very light, improving the centre of gravity.
 Much of the front suspension is aluminium, as is the gearbox casing, the differential casing and the bracing that runs down the car's backbone.
 The virtuous circle of weight saving means that the smaller wheels only need four bolts as opposed to five.
 Lower rotational masses mean that the brake assemblies can also be made smaller, simpler and lighter.